See him play the protest song on TV to honor John Hammond

 In his defense, some of Rupert Murdoch's best friends are Asian..

 Rick Phillips of the Korean Cultural Center in Los Angeles has sent three letters to Fox News with a question about a news segment regarding the sinking of a ferry in South Korea, which left about 260 dead.
+Like other outlets, Fox rushed to document the ins and outs of the accident, including the mourners who lost loved ones.

 Here’s a screenshot of a woman in the Fox News report (Note: The link to the video now redirects to another story):